-Advent 2012 at Loyola
+Advent at Loyola

 The Advent season is a time of preparation that directs our hearts and minds to Christ’s second coming at the end of time and also to the anniversary of the Lord’s birth on Christmas.
 Advent devotions remind us of the meaning of the season.

 Masses in Ignatius Chapel

-Sunday, December 2nd (1st Sunday of Advent): 10:30am and 9:00pm
+- Sunday, November 30 (1st Sunday of Advent): 10:30am and 9:00pm

 - Sunday, December 7 (2nd Sunday of Advent): 10:30am / 9:00pm Mass is Mass and Pancakes in the Audubon Room (Danna Center)

-Sunday, December 16th (3rd Sunday of Advent - Gaudete Sunday): 10:30am
+- Sunday, December 14 (3rd Sunday of Advent - Gaudete Sunday): 10:30am

-Sunday, December 23rd (4th Sunday of Advent): 10:30am
+- Sunday, December 21 (4th Sunday of Advent): 10:30am

-Monday, December 24th (Christmas Eve): 6:30pm Caroling, 7:00pm Mass
+- Wednesday, December 24 (Christmas Eve): 6:30pm Caroling, 7:00pm Mass

-Tuesday, December 25th (Christmas Day): No Masses
+- Thursday, December 25th (Christmas Day): No Masses